Philadelphia Home Depot workers vote to reject unionization

 The Atlanta-based company employs about 500,000 people at its 2,316 stores in the U.S., Canada and Mexico.

-Vincent Quiles, the Home Depot employee leading the unionization effort, told WHYY that the attempt to organize workers had been a “tall order.”
+Vincent Quiles, the Home Depot employee leading the unionization effort, told WHYY-FM that the attempt to organize workers had been a “tall order.”

-Quiles previously said worker discontent with working conditions, understaffing and lack of training are among the grievances that spurred the effort to organize.
-He also said workers are upset they have not shared more in the record profits Home Depot saw during the coronavirus pandemic.
+Quiles previously said discontent with compensation, working conditions, understaffing and lack of training are among the grievances that spurred the effort to organize.

-Home Depot firmly opposes unionization, saying it has an open door policy allowing employees to bring concerns directly to managers.

 After the failed union vote, Home Depot spokesperson Margaret Smith told WHYY, “We’re happy that the associates at this store voted to continue working directly with the company.
 That connection is important to our culture, and we will continue listening to our associates and making The Home Depot a great place to work and grow.”